alleyinteractive/wp-component-library/README.md

 ### wpcl_blocks

 Attempts to render `core/*` blocks using components defined in the theme.
-If no component is found, then the blocks normal renderer is used instead.
+If no component is found, then the block's normal renderer is used instead.

 You can also call this function recursively if your block contains `innerBlocks` that you would also like to handle.